snowyTheHamster/python-useful-scripts/README.md

 python begin.py
 ```

-The mouse should move to near the top left corner of the screen and keep moving.
+The mouse should keep moving near the top left corner of the screen.

 ### How to edit

-To edit the script, open begin.py and change the settings such as time or mouse location.
+Open begin.py and change the settings such as the time or mouse location.

 ### How to stop the script

 You can stop the script by:

-- push the mouse to the top left corner of the screen
+- Move the mouse to the top left corner of the screen
 - open the terminal running the script and press ctrl+c

 Enjoy watching Youtube in Fullscreen mode with the navbar.